CumulusNetworks/DUE/docs/Building.md

 As build requirements may vary, other options may be present in the duebuild script to prepare the build environment, or post process the output.
 For example, the user might want to change the version of a Debian package build to have a development string in it, or skip running tests if they are doing debug builds.
 The duebuild script is a convenient place to handle this complexity.
-See existing scripts for examples of this.
+See the existing duebuild scripts under the `templates` directory for examples of this.

 ##Practical build invocation examples